What is Forensic Accounting?

 Website

-Aurora University Bachelor BA in Business Adminsitration
+Aurora University BA in Business Adminsitration

 The Bachelor of Arts in Business Administration is designed for busy, working students who have life experience relevant to the business profession.
 Courses are held in an eight-week module and transfer credit from other regionally accredited institutions is welcomed.